Skip to main content

 Articulated Seahorse

-(work in progress blog) I want to tell my experience and story about the creation of MELS 3D LABS Articulated Seahorse.
+FLEXI SKELTON SEAHORSE (Skip to the end for Baby Seahorse) (work in progress blog) I want to tell my experience and story about the creation of MELS 3D LABS Articulated Seahorse.
 Of all the Articulated designs, this has a unique story and place among them all.
 Early 2024, i was researching for an articulation no other designer has ever made.
 It should be an interesting creature as well, my research led me to seahorse, a beautiful creation of nature.
 THE SCULPTING My sculpting workflow evolved over the years, a systematic, hence its time consuming but foolproof approach to perfection.
 Typically i sculpt 2-3 days straight, mostly skipping breakfast as i get hyper obsessive.
 The sculpting path : Typically i could create a link and the body section, where then i can duplicate it, then scale it down and keep duplicating it up to the tail.
 That would save a lot of time and effort.
 But for the seahorse, This wasn’t the case.
-The body is curved, hence even after duplicating, each link has to be precisely sculpted to preserve th...
+The body is curved, hence even after duplica...

 WOODEN PRINTER BUILD & UPGRADES